Victoria’s Secret Model Alessandra Ambrosio Shows Skin In A Red String Bikini At The Beach

 The second bikini snap showed her striking a fun pose as she put both hands in the air while showing off her seriously toned torso as well as her long, toned legs.

-Ambrosio tagged her location as being the very tropical South American destination of Punta De Mita in Nayarit, Mexico.
+Ambrosio tagged her location as being the very tropical destination of Punta De Mita in Nayarit, Mexico.

 She also shared a message for her 9.7 million followers in the caption, writing in Spanish.

-The 37-year-old mode, who originally hails from Erechim, Rio Grande do Sul, Brazil, wrote “Vamos ala playa oooh,” which translates in English to “Let’s go to the beach oooh.”
+The 37-year-old model, who originally hails from Erechim, Rio Grande do Sul, Brazil, wrote “Vamos ala playa oooh,” which translates in English to “Let’s go to the beach oooh.”

 Per Daily Mail, Alessandra also shared a glimpse at her beach day via Instagram Stories where she revealed that she was keeping her bikini body in check with a healthy snack.